patricktokeeffe/gps16x-programmer/readme.md

 > not present in this repository.
 See References below for download links.*

 1. Turn the GPS unit **off**
-2. Connect alligator clips to GPS data wires:
+1. Connect alligator clips to GPS data wires:
     * Blue - data in
     * White - data out
-2. Connect alligator clips to GPS power wires (or leave connected to existing power supply):
+1. Connect alligator clips to GPS power wires (or leave connected to existing power supply&dagger;):
     * Yellow - enable
     * Red - power in
     * Black - power ground
-3. Turn the GPS unit **on**:
+1. Turn the GPS unit **on**:
     * For built-in 9V supply, turn switch OFF &rarr; ON.
     * For existing power supply, use established procedure
-2. Setup the computer:
+1. Setup the computer:
     * Plug USB cable into computer
     * Install the usb-serial adapter driver, as necessary: `CDM21228_Setup.zip`
     * Install the new firmware package: `GPS16x_420.exe`
-3. Right-click `SNSRXCFG_330.exe` and choose **Launch as Administrator** (the updater program will silently fail if not launched with admin rights), then connect to the GPS:
+1. Right-click `SNSRXCFG_330.exe` and choose **Launch as Administrator** (the updater program will silently fail if not launched with admin rights), then connect to the GPS:
     * Choose **GPS 16x** when prompted